Special Weather Statement issued for Bighorn Mountains Southeast, Bighorn Mountains West by NWS - News Break

 Special Weather Statement issued for Bighorn Mountains Southeast, Bighorn Mountains West by NWS

-Effective: 2021-05-18 14:19:00 MDT Expires: 2021-05-19 20:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Brief heavy rainfall is occurring with this storm.
-Frequent cloud to ground lightning is occurring with this storm.
+Effective: 2021-05-20 17:22:00 MDT Expires: 2021-05-20 17:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Dangerous cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-Target Area: Bighorn Mountains Southeast; Bighorn Mountains West; Natrona County Lower Elevations; Owl Creek and Bridger Mountains; Southwest Big Horn Basin; Wind River Basin SIGNIFICANT WEATHER ADVISORY FOR SOUTHEASTERN HOT SPRINGS NORTHWESTERN NATRONA...EAST CENTRAL FREMONT AND SOUTHEASTERN WASHAKIE COUNTIES UNTIL 815 PM MDT At 747 PM MDT, Doppler radar was tracking a strong thunderstorm over Lysite, or 22 miles east of Shoshoni, moving northeast at 35 mph.
-Pea size hail and wind gusts up to 50 mph will be possible with this storm.
-This strong thunderstorm will be near Lost Cabin around 750 PM MDT.
-Cottonwood Pass around 815 PM MDT.alerts.weather.gov
+Persons in campgrounds should consider seeking sturdy shelter until this storm passes.
+Target Area: Bighorn Mountains Southeast; Bighorn Mountains West SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN JOHNSON SOUTHEASTERN BIG HORN AND NORTHEASTERN WASHAKIE COUNTIES UNTIL 545 PM MDT At 520 PM MDT, Doppler radar was tracking a strong thunderstorm near Meadowlark Lake, or 14 miles northeast of Ten Sleep, moving north at 40 mph.
+One-half inch hail and wind gusts of 40 to 50 mph will be possible with this storm.
+This strong thunderstorm will be near Meadowlark Lake and Powder River Pass around 525 PM MDT.
+Cloud Peak around 545 PM MDT.alerts.weather.gov